TheThingsArchive/go-account-lib/README.md

 - `oauth`: A wrapper around `golang.org/x/oauth2` that provides extra functionality like caching, following redirects etc.

-A list of few rules and guidelines to follow when contributing to the `go-account-lib`.

 # Contribute

 **Of course follow the coding golang guidelines**